 Otherwise, they are literally fighting the problems of the present with tools of the past.

 “Patch management is really applying new or changing existing code to a software program,” said Reardon.
 “It stems from enhancements to bug fixes and in today's world it's more popularly associated with security fixes.
 It is definitely a lot more complex than when I started out in the IT industry.”

-Organisations should be mindful that not all patches are beneficial.
-In the last couple of months, Microsoft has released a few “bad patches”.
+That said, firms should be mindful that not all patches are beneficial.
+Technology and software providers can release “bad patches”, meaning, patches that can cause system downtime or problems with other applications or your systems.
 This can occasionally happen, even though extensive testing is done in their own environment before a patch is released to the general public.
-Nothing is ever 100 per cent perfect and the odd “bad patch” slips through the cracks, which when released, can cause downtime.

-Even then there is no 100 per cent guarantee that you are going to be protected but at least having a good testing methodology can reduce the risk of deploying bad patches.
+Even then there is no guarantee that released patches are perfect, having a solid testing methodology can reduce the risk of your IT team deploying bad patches.